 Support work health and safety entry permit holders

-Work health and safety entry permit holders are allowed to enter workplaces and exercise certain powers while at a workplace.
+Work health and safety entry permit holders are entitled to enter workplaces and exercise certain rights, including to inspect things and talk to workers, while at the workplace.

 When a PCBU contracts other people or businesses to do work for it, such as contracting workers, cleaning and maintenance, or consultants, the PCBU won’t necessarily have the sole responsibility for health and safety requirements.